invap/reqif-rs/README.md

 This opinionated implementation was made to speed up the development and to achieve an MVP as fast as possible.

-Contributions are welcome even though those that aims to remove this bias.
+Contributions are welcome especially those that helps to remove this bias.